WHAT IS A EYE STYE? BASIC KNOWLEDGE

 - Redness and swelling on the upper or lower eyelid;

-- Painful with tight-elastic consistency on your eyelid;
+- Soreness with tight-elastic consistency on your eyelid;

 - High sensitivity to light;